canonical/kafka-k8s-operator/docs/how-to/index.md

 (how-to-index)=
 # How-to guides

-The following guides cover key processes and common tasks for Charmed Apache Kafka.
+The following guides cover key processes and common tasks for Charmed Apache Kafka K8s.
 If you are missing a particular how-to guide, feel free to leave us feedback via button above, or [contact](reference-contact) directly.

 ## Deployment